855 “me gusta”

 Proyectos de construcción y bricolaje

 Life goes on in Voditsa much as it always has done - farming, growing, wood things, preserving.... just living in an Eastern European village.
-But development in the rest of the world bring inevitable issues like depopulation - there aren't really enough people in the villages.
+But development in the rest of the world brings inevitable issues like depopulation - there aren't really enough people in the villages.
 I guess this is a unique period of time when you get to experience the end of an era... who knows what the village will be like in 50years but right now you can get a taste of traditional life here including dancing and singing with the pensioner's club if you want.

 We ask for 25 hours of help a week, in exchange for food and accommodation.
 We have 2 days off, usually Friday and Saturday - for volunteers to spend how they please, relaxing in the volunteer house or going of to explore the wider area.
 There are a few towns/cities which are 1-2 hours away and quite do-able in a weekend.